-Susan Dunlop, Partner at GMcG Chartered Accountants, discusses some of the key challenges faced by family business owners wanting to transfer ownership or management to the next generation.
+Susan Dunlop, Director at GMcG Chartered Accountants, discusses some of the key challenges faced by family business owners wanting to transfer ownership or management to the next generation.

 Research has consistently shown that a high proportion of family businesses do not survive the second generation, and even fewer survive to the third generation.
 It is clear that succession and success therefore may not be synonymous.
 The reasons for this are varied but without doubt the principal cause is a lack of foresight and planning.